Biomass Pyrolysis

 The ability to produce fuel with a high energy density is one of the most common features of pyrolysis.
 In addition to that, biochar derived from the process will emit very little soot compared to raw biomass.
 Even solid wastes and plastics can be pyrolyzed.
 This will provide a considerable boost to waste management, as well.
 Pyrolysis will surely grow even more given the fact that people are in search for renewable energy sources.

-One thought on “Biomass Pyrolysis
+1 thoughts on “Biomass Pyrolysis

 1. Pingback: Solid Waste Management - Chemical and Process Engineering